liveblog/liveblog/README.md

 ### Liveblog local setup (recommended)

-Here I'm assuming you are running Ubuntu Linux 20.04.6 LTS
+Here it is assumed you are running Ubuntu Linux 20.04.6 LTS

 #### Install the dependencies (for Mac OS users [follow this](https://github.com/liveblog/liveblog/blob/master/README-macos.md))